 Learn about the collaborative divorce process in California

-Schedule an appointment with Fresno divorce attorney Rebecca Medina to learn more about your divorce options and strategies.
+Schedule an appointment with Fresno and San Diego divorce attorney Rebecca Medina to learn more about your divorce options and strategies.
 Contact the Law Offices of Rebecca Medina or call us at (559) 785-3295 today.